-Zoning is used to implement the plan by defining where desired uses would best be located.
+The Comprehensive Plan and Zoning are used to implement the plan by defining where desired uses would best be located.

 Through zoning the intensity of use is managed along with specific standards for ensuring compatibility with other uses.

 A number of specific permits and approvals must be obtained when a development project is proposed for a particular tract of land.
 To obtain each permit-approval the applicant must demonstrate that their project meets performance standards for issues.